Tutorial

 expression

-now we can will use sympy.diff
+You will use sympy.diff

 to calculate the derivative.
-This tool takes two inputs:
+This tool takes

-the first is the expression we are differentiating.
+the first is the expression you are differentiating.
 Essentially this is the numerator of \(\frac{df}{dx}\).

-the first is the variable we are differentiating for.
-Essentially this is the denominator of \(\frac{df}{dx}\).
+the second is the variable you are differentiating with respect to.
+This is the denominator of \(\frac{df}{dx}\).

 Attention